 Over the years, several studies have linked the health of our gut microbiome to our brain, heart and immune system health, as well as our resistance to a plethora of diseases and conditions such as diabetes, autism, anxiety and obesity.
 The gut microbiome has also been linked to how individuals respond to certain drugs including chemotherapy, how effectively we can fight off infections and diseases, and even how well we sleep.

 We still don’t know for sure whether particular microbe species are important, or the diversity of the community as a whole.
 In some studies, particular strains of bacteria are linked to particular effects or conditions, while others have shown that the diversity of the microbiome or abundances of species is more important.

-Pinnacle Health Group provides a range of services including nutritional therapy, massage, clinical Pilates, yoga and more in multiple locations across Victoria and New South Wales.
-If you’re injured or need health advice, book an appointment from one of our CBD based health clinics or join a wellness class near you.
+Pinnacle Health Group provides a range of health services including nutritional therapy, physiotherapy, massage, clinical Pilates, yoga, general health check-ups and more in multiple locations in Melbourne.
+If you’re injured or need health advice, book an appointment from one of our centrally based health clinics or join a wellness class near you.